 How funny it is writing this blog.
 So many thing I write one time and expect them to just kind of fade into the vault.
 But life isn’t like that and one of my former blog posts is rising from the dead to teach me a new lesson.

 Three years ago I wrote a post called The Expat Life of Constant Goodbyes.
 It was about my friend Anite who was leaving Xiamen.
-We had only been friends for 6-months and got along great before her job finished and she was off to France.
-She came back to Hong Kong a few months later on a short job-hunting stint (where I got to see her again), but unable to find something good she went back to France, this time for good.
+We had only been friends for 6-months before her job finished and she was off to France.
+She came back to Hong Kong a few months later on a short job-hunting stint (where I got to see her again), but unable to find a good job she went back to France, this time for good.
 I haven’t seen her since.

 Three years ago when she left, I wrote this:

 The latest casualty is my friend Anite.
 I met her at Frisbee a few months after I first arrived in Xiamen.
 She and some of her other friends were the ones who invited me to archery, fun parties with homemade food and night hikes.
 Since I started hanging out with her I have explored new parts of Xiamen and made friends with a whole new group of people.
 She’s French and was in China for two years on a work program set-up by the french government.
 Her program just ended and Saturday night we had a big part at the batting cages to say goodbye.
 Sniff.
 Sniff.

 I said in that original blog post how being an expat means uncertain friends.
 You never know when your friends will leave so I don’t take any minute with people for granted.
 I still very much follow that way of life and try to take no friendship for granted.

 But now I need to follow up on that post because what I didn’t mention was the benefits you get from being an expat and having to say so many goodbyes.
 Your friends might leave China but they go somewhere else in the world and you can visit them!